-Twyford Parish Council have 28 allotment gardens on this site in various sizes; the largest being 249 sq. metres and the smallest 57 sq. metres.
+Twyford Parish Council have 28 allotment gardens on this site of various sizes; the largest being 249 sq. metres and the smallest 57 sq. metres.

 Allotment holders pay rent annually based on the size of the plot and this is set by the Parish Council.
 This rent covers Water Rates and General Maintenance.
 Holders have to sign an agreement with the Parish Council.

-Holders are expected to keep their plots tidy and cultivated failure to do so could mean withdrawal of the plot.
+Holders are expected to keep their plots tidy and cultivated; failure to do so could mean withdrawal of the use of the plot.

 If you would like to go the waiting list (10 applicants as of April 2020) or require more information, please contact email@example.com.
 Please note that you must live within the parish to have a plot.